mknicos/MemoryGame/README.txt

 Future updates hope to include an option menu allowing you to change appearance such as card design.
 Also possibly a timer

+1-30-14

+Added timer functionality, and animation effects to timer and cards.
+Refactored code to a simpler form using loDash methods on arrays.

+Future updates: Need game to know when all cards are guessed.
+Scoreboard to keep track of time lapsed during all games.
+Menu allowing change of appearance